Little is trendier in Washington than talking about how broken Congress is. This won’t be the year Congress does anything to change that.

 Such efforts to go on the offensive will begin as early as Wednesday morning, the day after the State of the Union address, when the House Energy and Commerce Committee hears testimony from a State Department official regarding the president’s denial of a permit for the Keystone XL pipeline project.

 Republicans have no intention of relenting on the Keystone issue until they run out of options or force Obama to approve the pipeline project.

 “We are absolutely committed—as a Republican team—to keep the Keystone XL pipeline on the front burner,” House Energy and Commerce Chairman Fred Upton, R-Mich., said from Baltimore on Friday.

 Incensed at Obama’s Keystone rejection, Republicans are mulling legislative ways to take power away from the executive branch and give it to either the Federal Energy Regulatory Commission or Congress, even though President George W. Bush gave that authority to the State Department in a 2004 executive order.
 Republicans may again try to attach such measures to the payroll-tax package.

 Democrats will also play defense with Environmental Protection Agency regulations that Republicans have vowed to roll back.
 Senate Environment and Public Works ranking member James Inhofe, R-Okla., said he will file a disapproval resolution as soon as the Senate returns this week that would nullify a new EPA standard for power plants.
 Unlikely to pass, it will put vulnerable incumbents seeking reelection—such as Sen. Scott Brown, R-Mass.—in awkward positions.
 The House already voted to significantly delay that rule.

-Kevin Baron, Amy Harder, Stacy Kaper, Meghan McCarthy, Josh Smith, and Sara Sorcher contributed
+Kevin Baron, Amy Harder, Stacy Kaper, Meghan McCarthy, Josh Smith, and Sara Sorcher contributed contributed to this article.

-This article appears in the Jan.
-23, 2012, edition of National Journal Daily.
+This article appears in the January 23, 2012 edition of NJ Daily.